EU to commit to phasing out dependency on Russian energy

 For well over a decade, the EU has felt increasingly stuck when it came to addressing its deteriorating relations with Russian President Vladimir Putin, but the prospect of leaving tens of millions shivering in the winter cold because of a dearth of fossil fuels or sky-high prices limited the political options.

 The invasion of Ukraine was a gamechanger, and within two weeks, the EU has rallied to prepare a more robust energy policy.
-But it still hasn't signed on to sanctioning Russian energy, even with U.S. President Joe Biden expected to announce a ban on Russian oil imports.
+But it still hasn't signed on to sanctioning Russian energy, even as some U.S. leaders have signaled a willingness to ban its oil.

+In the draft statement, EU leaders commit to diversifying “our supplies and routes including through the use of LNG (liquefied natural gas) and the development of biogas and hydrogen.”

 Already committed to the rapid development of renewables because of climate change, they will accelerate the process now to buttress their political independence, too.